wdzhong/NFTA-process-data/README.md

 of the Buffalo region and `reformat_data.py` has been run on the data we wish to parse, we can execute the code in `find_traffic_speed.py`.

-By default, we using 5 minute intervals, there are a total of 288 intervals that must be accounted for, so the final result is a dictionary.
+By default, we are using 5 minutes intervals, there are a total of 288 intervals that must be accounted for, so the final result is a dictionary.
 The keys are the way id's.
 The values are lists/arrays that have a length of 288, which is the number of intervals if we have 5 minute intervals for a whole day.
 Accordingly, [0] is the 00:00 - 00:04 interval up to [287], which is 23:55 - 23:59.